ddean4040/Networks-for-WordPress/readme.txt

 == Changelog ==

+= 1.0.1 =
+* Fixed an issue with the link to Network backends for versions before 3.1 - thanks, RavanH

 = 1.0 =
 * Initial release

 == Upgrade Notice ==

+= 1.0.1 =
+* Upgrade if using a version of WordPress earlier than 3.1

 = 1.0 =
 * Initial release - upgrade if you are still using my old WPMU Multi-Site Manager plugin somehow